No. 30 Commando: North West Europe

 Some 30AU missions in Germany during early 1945 reportedly remain subject to official secrecy.
 The unit is known to have targeted military scientists, sometimes far behind enemy lines.
-But this is described in detail in Nichola's Rankin's book "Ian Fleming's Commandos", published 2011 (See Further reading below).
+But this is described in detail in Nicholas Rankin's book "Ian Fleming's Commandos", published 2011 (See Further reading below).

 According to some sources, the secrecy surrounding 30AU was such that significant German figures, captured behind the lines by field teams from 30AU, were officially reported to have "surrendered" to Allied infantry.

 Pacific

 A 30AU detachment was sent to the Pacific theatre in mid-1945, although the Japanese surrender precluded actual operations.
 Immediately after the war, however, 30AU was reportedly active in Singapore, Indochina and Hong Kong.

 Post war

 30 Assault Unit was officially disbanded in 1946, however in 2010 the Royal Marines formed 30 Commando Information Exploitation Group (30 Cdo IXG RM) which carries on the history of 30 Assault Unit.